certichain/network-transformations/README.md

 The generic register-based machinery is implemented by the classes in the source files under `./src/main/scala/org/protocols/register`.
-The following components are the essntial ones:
+The following components are the essential ones:

-* `RegisterMessage.scala` - register-relevant PAxos messages, as
+* `RegisterMessage.scala` - register-relevant Paxos messages, as
   described in Section 3 of the accompanying paper;

 * `RoundBasedRegister.scala` - an implementation of the Acceptor and